morgane-ortic/test_project/README.md

 - whatever
 - not so much
 - for now
-- and maye someday a few things
+- and maybe someday a few things

 ## YOU MIGHT THINK